solvi-ab/solvi-docs/source/index.html.md

   }
 ```

 This initiates a plant count for the specified project.
+A plant count can either be:

+* automatic, meaning Plant AI will run unsupervised
+* detection done for you by Solvi personel, supervising the detection to ensure high quality.

-At the moment, plant counts can only be created through the API for scouting projects.
+When using the API, automatic plant counts are currently only supported for scouting projects.

+To create a supervised "done for you" plant count, set the `request_done_for_you` parameter to `true`.

 Creating a plant count is an asynchronous process, after creation the plant count will be processing, and the results can not be accessed until it has completed.
 This asynchronous process is called a _job_.
 To check the job's status, it can either be polled (see below) or a webhook URL can be submitted when starting the plant count; this webhook will be called when the job's status changes.
+Plant count webhooks only work in automatic mode, "done for you" plant counts can either use polling, or add a project webhook and listen to when the projects plant count is published.
 See [webhooks](#webhooks) for more details.
+Note that "done for you" type plant counts can take up
+to 24 hours to complete.

 The detection is performed using a detection model.
 By default, two different models are available: